-- (i) To export the handbook as a PDF, click on the three dots in the upper right, then choose "Export with Scroll PDF Exporter".
+(i) To export the handbook as a PDF, click on the three dots in the upper right, then choose "Export with Scroll PDF Exporter".
 In the Template drop-down menu, choose "Handbook Template", and then click "Export".

 - 8. The Data Cycle System

 - 8.1 Data Rights and Availability

-- 8.2 Transition to IRSA Data Archive

-- 8.3 Resources for Using SOFIA Data
+- 8.2 Resources for Using SOFIA Data

-- 8.3.1.
+- 8.2.1.
 Data Documents & Tools

-- 8.3.2.
+- 8.2.2.
 Citations for Publications using SOFIA Data